 A chaperone is a person who is present during a consultation between a healthcare professional and a patient who acts as a witness for both people during a medical examination or procedure.
 This safeguards both the patient and the clinician.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they feel one is required.
-This chaperone may be a family member or friend.
+Patients must be advised that a family member or friend is not permitted to act as a chaperone as they have not received the requisite training or knowledge.
+However, they may be present during the procedure/examination if the patient is content with this decision.
 Alternatively a member of the practice staff can be requested to chaperone during a consultation.

 If you feel that you would prefer to have a chaperone present during your consultation, please inform your Doctor or Nurse who will be able to arrange this for you.
 Alternatively, you can request a chaperone when you book your appointment.
 Your Doctor or Nurse may also request a chaperone to be present during certain consultations.